-- The proportion of people actively involved in a civic or political group fell in all capital and rest of state regions of Australia between 2006 and 2014. - Between 2006 and 2014 the largest declines in participation occurred in the areas of South Australia outside the capital (down 9.4 percentage points), Greater Darwin (down 8.8 percentage points) and the Australian Capital Territory (down 8.0 percentage points). - In 2014, rest of Northern Territory was the region with the highest overall level of participation in a civic or political group, at 20.5 per cent.
+- The proportion of people who actively participated in a civic or political group fell in all capital and rest of state regions of Australia between 2006 and 2014. - Between 2006 and 2014 the largest declines in participation occurred in the rest of South Australia (down 9.4 percentage points)68, Greater Darwin (down 8.8 percentage points) and the Australian Capital Territory (down 8.0 percentage points). - In 2014, the rest of Northern Territory was the region with the highest overall level of participation in a civic or political group, at 20.5 per cent.

-&lt;sup>61 Adapted from ABS 2013, Measures of Australia's Progress, Canberra.
+Adapted from ABS 2013, Measures of Australia's Progress (cat. no. 1370.0), Canberra.

-&lt;sup>62 The 2014 estimate has a relative standard error between 25% and 50% and should be used with caution.
+68 The 2014 estimate has a relative standard error between 25 per cent and 50 per cent and should be used with caution.